 Let's start where it all began, with Roy Fielding's paper, going over the main characteristics of his idea.
-I'll try to explain the main aspects of it, the constraints he added, and why he added them.
-I'll go over some examples and then jump backward into the past, because even though REST has proven to be a huge jump forward regarding distributed systems interconnection, before Fielding's paper became popular, developers were still looking for solutions to the problem: how to easily interconnect a nonhomogeneous set of systems.
+I'll try to explain the main aspects of it, the constraints he added and why.
+I'll go over some examples and then jump backward, into the past, because even though REST has proven to be a huge jump forward regarding distributed systems interconnection, before Fielding's paper became popular, developers were still looking for solutions to the problem: how to easily interconnect a nonhomogeneous set of systems.